 Before you can prioritize, you first need to define your backlogs.
 Add details such as a description, size, and associated goals or metrics.

 When focusing on backlog refinement, try organizing tasks by urgency and importance.
 The team should prioritize product backlog items that improve the functionality of the product as well as the user experience.Read: How to prioritize your most important work

 Your team may feel inclined to complete simple tasks first so they can remove them from the product backlog and shorten the list, but this is a less efficient form of project management.
 The product backlog will continue to grow, so tackling complex tasks first is often the most effective.

 Agile teams work in focused sprints to complete work, and this method is highly effective for productivity.
 At the end of each sprint, the product owner and any stakeholders can attend a sprint review with you and the development team to ensure everything is on track.Read: Burndown chart: What it is and how to use it (with examples)

 Communication between team members is a crucial part of product backlog prioritization.
 To successfully sort through the backlog and complete items in a reasonable time frame, you and your team must work together and follow the Scrum guide.Read: 12 tips to effective communication in the workplace

 Product backlogs look different between projects but some begin with an epic.
 An epic is an overarching problem you’re trying to solve for a customer.
 Here’s an example below:

 Epic: As a marketing manager, I want a content management system that allows me to deliver quality content to my readers.

-This epic could result in various product features ranging from how a user creates content in the new system to how they edit and share content with teams.
+This epic can help you work on user stories, such as how a user creates content in your new system or how they edit and share content with their teams.
 To continue our product backlog example, we can split the epic into more specific user stories.